An online community conversation facilitated by Zaya & Maurizio Benazzo

-Join Dr. Gabor Maté for a live online discussion of his new book, The Myth of Normal: Trauma, Illness, and Healing in a Toxic Culture, co-written with his son Daniel Maté.
+Join Dr. Gabor Maté for an online discussion of his new book, The Myth of Normal: Trauma, Illness, and Healing in a Toxic Culture, co-written with his son Daniel Maté.

 Over four decades of clinical experience, Dr. Gabor Maté came to recognize the prevailing understanding of "normal" as false, neglecting the roles that trauma and stress, and the pressures of modern-day living exert on our bodies and our minds at the expense of good health.
 For all its expertise and technological sophistication, Western medicine often fails to treat the whole person, ignoring how the toxicity of today’s culture stresses the body, burdens the immune system, and undermines emotional balance.